shashankumich/EECS_545_Machine_Learning_WN24/README.md

-This repository contains the homework files and project files from EECE 545 Winter 2024 course at University of Michigan.
+This repository contains the homework files from the EECE 545 Winter 2024 course at the University of Michigan.